-From the first course that we had with you at Squirrly, you learned how to optimize content for seo.
-Now in this second training program, you’ve learned how to optimize your content for Humans, so that Human readers get to enjoy and share your content.
+By taking this training program from Squirrly, you’ve learned how to optimize your content for Humans, so that Human readers get to enjoy and share your content.

-In September we launched ( in Beta ) a new tool which by now I think that you all received by email.
-It’s called the SEO Audit, even though it covers all the aspects of your Content Marketing Strategy and it helps you track each area that influences your success.
+The SEO Audit from Squirrly SEO covers all the aspects of your Content Marketing Strategy and it helps you track each area that influences your success.

 Usually, such a service costs $600 for just one report.
-We offer it for you weekly, and it’s included in every Pricing Plan, because we want to know that you have the right tools to help you succeed.
+We offer it to our users you weekly, and it’s included in every Pricing Plan because we want to know that you have the right tools to help you succeed.

 Since this is about how you optimize for Humans, and not how you optimize content for SEO, we will talk about how the Audit helps identify how successful your site is in terms of “how much people engage with my content and how much they love it”.